-The aquifer tests to be conducted will utilize existing 2 inch diameter monitoring wells as pumping wells.
+The aquifer tests to be conducted will utilize existing 2 inch diameter manitoring wells as pumping wells.
 The maximum proposed pumping rate for the 72 hour test is only 6 gpm.
 Pumping the aquifer at this rate will allow for calculation of the transmissivity and storage values near the well bore but will not provide sufficient data for determining other hydraulic parameters of the aquifer such as aquifer heterogeneity and boundary effects.
 By pumping the aquifer at such a low rate, ground water will likely reach steady state flow within an hour after pumping begins, hence the remaining two days of pumping would be useless.

-Rather than conducting two aquifer tests of this nature, one aquifer test should be conducted that will significantly stress the aquifer.
-For example, a 4 or 6 inch diameter pumping well could be installed at a location where several monitoring (observation) wells exist.
+Rather than conducting two aquifer tests of this nature, one aquifer test should be conducted that will significantly stress the Aquifer.
+For axample, a 1 OI 8 INCH Clameter pumping well could be installed at a location where several monitoring (observation) wells exist.
 These existing wells could be monitored in addition to the two proposed piezometer locations.
 Designing the aquifer test with multiple observation wells will allow for drawdown and recovery to be measured in several directions and in several distances from the pumping well.
 Data from the these wells may indicate aquifer anisotropy and boundary effects.
-The location of the observation wells should be not closer than 1.5 times the saturated thickness of the aquifer.
+The location of the observation wells should be not allowed.
 This rule of thumb will ensure that laminar flow exists in the observation wells during the test.

-By using a larger diameter pumping well, (i.e. larger than 2 inch diameter) pumping rates selected for the step drawdown test could be as much as an order of magnitude greater than the pumping rates proposed.
+By using a larger diameter pumping well, (i.e. larger than 2 inch diameter) pumping rates selected for the step drawdown test 8801d 88 08 MUCh 08 0N Older of magnitude greater than the pumping rates proposed.
 Results from the test will indicate the optimum pumping rate that are appropriate for conducting the constant rate test in the surficial aquifer.